 In its roundup of splash-friendly phones, CNET wrote, “With so many companies diving into this feature, waterproofing may soon become an industry standard. … Instead, it may be soon come down to how much more protected one device is over another.” – Aaron Pavkov

-Read our picks for Biggest Innovations To Influence Product Design from 2013–2016, and see if we got it right!
+Read our Biggest Innovations To Influence Product Design archive!